Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/mobile/pairing-fixes.md

 Once the files are on your mobile device, open up Wallpaper Engine on your mobile device and use the **Import File** functionality to directly import the .mpkg files into the app by selecting them from the directory that you have placed them in.

 ::: danger
-It is import that you place the .mpkg files in the **Downloads** folder on the mobile device.
+It is important that you place the .mpkg files in the **Downloads** folder on the mobile device.
 Android is very restrictive when it comes to letting apps access files.
 If you cannot find or open the .mpkg files on your device, try placing them in another directory, usually the **Downloads** folder is the most reliable choice for this.
 :::